GIfatahTH/states_rebuilder/examples/ex001_00_sync_global_and_local_state/README.md

  - [15: BloC Library Approach](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_019_00_migration_from_bloc_library.dart)
    <br />**Description:**
    By creating one of the examples from BloC library and using its approach of building apps with states_rebuilder.
-You will realize that you can happly keep **`mindset`** and **`code-style`** from BloC, all totheger applying into states_rebuilder.
+You will realize that you can happly keep the **`mindset`** and **`code-style`** from BloC, all totheger applying into states_rebuilder.